empydoodle/action-artifacts/README.md

           echo $json | jq -r '.[].name'
 ```

-Returns a JSON array of artifacts in the repository, based on value of `repo_owner` and `repo_name`.
+Returns standard API response of a JSON array of artifacts in the target repository (`repo`) - see [GitHub API documentation](https://docs.github.com/en/rest/actions/artifacts#list-artifacts-for-a-repository) for schema.

 ## Search for artifacts in a repository